pip-services/pip-services-docs/content/en/net/commons/refer/references.md

 - **returns**: T - matching component reference or null if nothing was found.

 #### GetOneRequired
-Gets a required component's reference that matches specified locator. throws a [ReferenceException](../reference_exception) when no references found.
+Gets a required component's reference that matches a specified locator. throws a [ReferenceException](../reference_exception) when no references found.

 > `public virtual` object GetOneRequired(object locator)